December 8, 2025

 How We Can Help

-• A detailed review of your Early application to identify any red flags or weaknesses that may have contributed to your deferral
+• A detailed review of your ED application for red flags

 Man smiling wearing gray sweater with brick building and shrubbery in the background